ANUSA stats at a glance - 2021-22

 Student groups and participation

-Despite Covid, democracy has continued at ANUSA with hardly any negative impact on the team elections which took place in term three in 2020.
+Despite Covid, democracy continued at ANUSA with hardly any negative impact on the team elections which took place in term three in 2020.
 Whilst in person campaigning had to be drastically reduced - no printed flyers could be handed out – online campaigns and communications came into their own.
-ANUSA continues to take advantage of MSL’s online elections and so turnout remained very similar to previous years as voters were able to participate without being on campus.
+ANUSA continued to take advantage of MSL’s online elections and so turnout remained very similar to previous years as voters were able to participate without being on campus.
 The all-important vote count was run as a Covid-safe physical event with candidates' representatives present to watch the count and celebrate – or commiserate – as MSL’s vote count displayed the results.

 The main factor for our elections seems to be how many tickets are running or who is running.
 Sometimes we will have lots of parties contesting and sometimes it is less which massively affects turnout.
 However it was really great to have the MSL online election system seeing as many students were not on campus and this year we had 16 posts being contested which lead to 17,276 votes placed by 2,279 voters. - Kate Melhuish, Marketing & Communications Officer